PastelBelem8/t-few/README.md

 **note**: You can configure the output directory by changing the variable `OUTPUT_PATH`.

-#### Training / Running an experiment

-The following scripts are the ones responsible for creating the experiments.

-- `GEM-MT-few-shot-pretrained-3b-100k.sh` (and `GEM-SUMM-few-shot-pretrained-3b-100k`): the former runs the experiments for the MT task, whereas the latter runs the experiments for the summarization task.
-In order to run the MT script, you'll have to update the value of a configuration in each script ([MT](https://github.com/PastelBelem8/t-few/blob/master/bin/GEM-MT-few-shot-pretrained-3b-100k.sh#L32)), thus reflecting your own directory.
-In this case, we sugest you replace with `CONFIG_DATA_DIR=\"~/my_project/experiments/mt_data/preproc/${dataset}\"` (or the absolute version of the path if you prefer).
-Make sure that you keep the escaped quotes, so you don't get any errors in the parsing of the configurations.
-By default these scripts will run the experiments for $k=[128, 100, 64, 32, 16, 4, 2]$.
-You can adapt the script to run the number of shots you need.

-To run the script we use the command: `conda activate <CONDA_ENV> && cd ~/my_project/t-few-master && source ./bin/GEM-MT-few-shot-pretrained-3b-100k.sh <GPU_DEVICE> <SEED>`.
-The seed is used for setting training the model and for selecting the few-shot samples.
-However, you can specify different seeds if you so desire by changing the value of the configs: `few_shot_random_seed=${seed} seed=${seed}`

-**Note**: When running an experiment for the first time, a directory  `~/my_project/t-few-master/data/few_shot/<DATASET_NAME>/class_{N}` is created.
-There you'll find for each number of shot K and each seed S the json files `<K>_shot/<S>_seed.jsonl` with the information about the fewshot examples being used (and re-used if you re-run the same exact experiment) for fine-tuning!

 ## Run your first experiment (should work for the original T-few experiments)